mesosphere-backup/velocity-training/mesos-marathon/README.md

 Keep https://mesosphere.github.io/marathon/docs/ open in a browser, you'll need it.

+## Install Marathon

+Since Marathon is installed by default on DCOS this is a NOP.

 ## Launching apps via the Marathon UI

 - Got to DCOS dashboard